 Your sponsorship of the event will help over 180 individuals this year gain the skills and experienceneeded to launch careers through Tech Impact’s ITWorks, CXWorks, and PunchCode programs and also supports the technology needs of hundreds of nonprofits through Tech Impact’s Nonprofit Technology Services.

-Digital and social promotion including before, during and after virtual event
+Multimedia and print promotion including before, during and after event

 Prior to enrolling in ITWorks Philadelphia, spring 2017 graduate Chomno was working in his parents’ restaurant in South Philadelphia, trying to self-study to earn his CompTIA A+ certification.
 He had worked various jobs since high school but couldn’t seem to find a career path.
 Then, he found ITWorks.